+Message

-Message Type in the message that you want every user to read.
+Type in the message that you want every user to read.

+From

-From Type in the author of the message: this will also be shown to all users.
+Type in the author of the message: this will also be shown to all users.
 Your name (i.e. the name of the current user) will appear here by default.

-Time until Shutdown
+Time until Shut down

 Specify here the number of minutes that you want to wait until the server shuts down.
-This should be sufficient time to allow the other users to save their work and quit HansaWorld Enterprise.
+This should be sufficient time to allow the other users to save their work and quit Enterprise by HansaWorld.